phetsims/geometric-optics/doc/implementation-notes.md

 ## Scenes

-There is one scene for each type of optical object.
-Things that are owned by a scene include:
+There is one scene for each type of optical object (arrow, framed object, light).
+Things that are the responsibility of a scene include:
 * optical objects
 * optical images
 * light rays
+* focal points & 2F points
+* optical axis
-* projection screen
+* projection screen & light spots
-* light spots
+* guides

 A single optic instance (lens or mirror) is shared by all scenes, as are the controls and tools.